jamesschepis/E-Commerce_Sales_Data_Analysis/README.md

 <br>

 ## **Project Background**
-This project focuses on analyzing sales data obtained on Kaggle from an e-commerce platform to uncover actionable insights.
-By exploring customer behavior, product performance, and revenue trends, the analysis aims to provide key metrics and visualizations that inform strategic business decisions.
+This project focuses on analysing 2022 sales data obtained on Kaggle from an Indian e-commerce platform to uncover actionable insights.
+By exploring sales trends, product performance, and customer metrics, the analysis aims to provide key metrics and visualisations that inform recommendations to improve performance across sales, product, and marketing teams.

 <br>